Best Mattress Foundation: Reviews and Buyer’s Guide

 Recently upgrade your sleep set?
 Buying a quality mattress foundation prolongs the lifespan of your new bed.
 While many view a foundation as an accessory to their new mattress, they go hand-in-hand.
 Finding the best foundation to pair with your new bed helps you get the most out of your investment.

 In this guide, we’ll be discussing what a mattress foundation is, the benefits of using one, how it differs from a box spring, how to best support different mattress types, and finally, our recommended mattress foundations you can buy today.

 30 Second Summary: Best Mattress Foundation

-- Our Recommendation: Amerisleep Mattress Foundation — The Amerisleep Mattress Foundation is our Editors’ Choice as the best mattress foundation because it easy to assemble, designed to support all mattress types, and competitively priced.
-Plus, it comes with detachable legs, meaning it can work as a box spring or stand-alone base.
+- Our Recommendation: Amerisleep Upholstered Bed Frame — The Amerisleep Upholstered Bed Frame is our Editors’ Choice as the best mattress foundation because it is easy to assemble, designed to support all mattress types, and competitively priced.
+Plus, it offers a classic look that makes a bedroom look more appealing.

 - Runner-Up: Zoma Mattress Foundation – We also love Zoma’s foundation because it has sleek upholstery, comes with a perfectly-spaced slat pack, and works by itself or within your bed frame.

 A simple search on Google will give you hundreds of mattress foundation results, which can make choosing the best one a bit of a challenge.
 To make your search easier, we’ll be discussing our eight recommended foundations.
 Let’s dive in.